 MGCB 31400 Genetic Analysis of Model Organisms.
+Palmer.
 Coverage of the fundamental tools of genetic analysis as used to study biological phenomena.
 Topics include genetic exchange in prokaryotes and eukaryotes, analysis of gene function, and epigenetics.
 Autumn.

 HGEN 31900 Introduction to Research.
 Lectures on current research by departmental faculty and other invited speakers.
 A required course for all first-year graduate students in Human Genetics.
 Autumn, Winter.